Affirmative action at the University of Michigan: Opinions

+University administration

+Mark Schlissel

-President Schlissel, throughout his first few years at the University of Michigan, has continued to affirm is commitment to harboring diversity.
-In 2016, when the Supreme Court ruled in favor of affirmative action at the University of Texas at Austin, President Schlissel released a statement in support of the ruling.
-In this statement he highlighted the importance of diversity in order for universities to succeed.
+President Mark Schlissel, throughout his years at the university, has continued to affirm his commitment to diversity.
+In 2016, when the Supreme Court ruled in favor of affirmative action at the University of Texas at Austin, he released a statement in support of the ruling.
+In this statement, he highlighted the importance of diversity for universities to succeed.
+Following the 2006 court ruling, efforts made under Schlissel's administration have employed innovative alternatives to tackle diversity on campus.

-Student concerns after affirmative action repeal
+Student groups

+Black Student Union

-In response to Michigan's court cases regarding affirmative action, University of Michigan's Black Student Union (BSU) launched a Twitter page to open a safe space to express their feeling of racial isolation.
+In response to Michigan's court cases regarding affirmative action, the Black Student Union (BSU) launched a Twitter page to open a safe space to express their feeling of racial isolation.
 The Twitter hashtag, #BBUM (Being Black at the University of Michigan) was launched in November following the Supreme Court's arguments in the lawsuit relating to the Michigan's ban and the chaos that followed a Michigan fraternity's racist party invitation via Facebook.
 The tweets included input of daily experiences from an extensive array of black students attending the University of Michigan. #BBUM is NOT raising your hand in class because you do not want to be THAT black person who just doesn't get it ...' wrote one poster."

+Students 4 Justice

-Additionally, another student group that goes by the name "Students 4 Justice" organized a petition with 835 signatures exacting outright support by President Schlissel primarily through university policies.
+The "Students 4 Justice" organized a petition with 835 signatures exacting outright support by President Schlissel primarily through university policies.
 Some of these demands included "Declar[ing] solidarity with us as black students and students of color...Create a permanent designated space on central campus for black students and students of color to organize, and do social justice work.
 This is not the same as Trotter Multicultural Center, because we want a space solely dedicated to community organizing and social justice work specifically for people of color."

+United Coalition for Racial Justice

-The United Coalition for Racial Justice (UCRJ) offered additional feedback to supplement the BSU's trending hashtag, #BBUM, regarding the University of Michigan's demographics conflict.
+The United Coalition for Racial Justice (UCRJ) offered additional feedback to supplement the BSU's trending hashtag, #BBUM, regarding the university's demographics conflict.
 The group organized an expression of testimony, "Speak Out: 1,000 Strong for Racial Justice" which was attended by students, faculty, alumni and many others in support of the cause.
 The U-M American Culture online site discussed the protest by highlighting the focus to be, "low underrepresented minority enrollment and poor racial climate for students of color at the University of Michigan.
 While Provost Pollack's recent unveiling of new U-M diversity and inclusion initiatives represents an important step forward, we must continue to pursue student-led, direct civic engagement to hold the administration accountable.
 To avoid repeating past mistakes, we must ensure that these new initiatives are executed transparently, with direct student participation at every phase: that the administration not only welcome our voices, but our presences at the decision table."
 Following the demonstration, the university guaranteed to allocate 300,000 towards a multicultural center that would be located on their central campus.